Proposition 1 Grants

 Proposition 1 grants fund multi-benefit ecosystem and watershed protection and restoration projects.
 The Conservancy adopted its Proposition 1 Grant Program Guidelines in September 2016.
 Priority project types include: water sustainability improvements, anadromous fish habitat enhancement, wetland restoration and urban greening.
 For more details on the Coastal Conservancy’s priorities, please review our Strategic Plan.

-- Proposition 1 Grant Application (please note, the deadline is now April 27, 2020)
+- Proposition 1 Grant Application (download)

 Prop 1 Grants Awarded by Coastal Conservancy

 Below is a list of the Coastal Conservancy’s Proposition 1 grants with links to the staff recommendations.

 Alameda County Water District will build two fish ladders on lower Alameda Creek that will enable steelhead trout to bypass a weir and two rubber dams and migrate to miles of available spawning and rearing habitat.

 East Bay Regional Park District will enhance approximately four acres of native beach, dune, and wetland habitats and construct rain gardens at Albany Beach, City of Albany, Alameda County.